NigelFell/milestone-project1/README.md

     - Balsamiq was used to create the [wireframes](https://github.com/) during the design process.
 12. [Material Design:](https://material.io/resources/color/)
     - Material Design was used to create and test the colour scheme for the website
+13. [Google Chrome]
+    - The Device Toolbar in Dev Tools was used to check the responsiveness of the site

 ## Testing